WolfeTyler/Rover-Simulation-Project/writeup_template.md

 ## Project: Search and Sample Return
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### Writeup for simulated NASA rover challenge using Unity, Python, and OpenCV

 ---